brianngan/brianngan.github.io/_posts/2020-20-01-monks-guide-to-a-clean-house-and-mind.markdown

 ---
 layout: posts
 title: A Monk’s Guide to a Clean House and Mind
-date:   2019-07-13 19:58:45 +0800
+date: 2019-07-13T11:58:45.000+00:00
 categories: zen

 ---
+Why monks are so fastidious and disciplined when it comes to doing chores.
+Because this mindset turns mundane routine tasks into daily invitations to be mindful and grateful.

 Shoukei Matsumoto

-Why You Should Care

-Because it’s interesting to understand why monks are so fastidious and disciplined when it comes to doing chores.
-Because this mindset turns mundane routine tasks into daily invitations to be mindful and grateful.

 ## Big Idea